SpotlightData/nanowire-service-py/README.md

 This library is designed for tight integration with Nanowire platform (created by Spotlight Data).

+The library does not have a hardcode requirement for a specific web server, but I'd recommend using [fastapi](https://fastapi.tiangolo.com/) due to it's simplicity and speed

-The primary code logic should be placed in a sub-class of `Handler`.
+The primary code logic should be placed in a sub-class of `BaseHandler`.
 User is expected to implement `validate_args` as well as `handle_body` methods:

 ```python
 import os